-As part of its oversight activities, the Office of Inspector General is conducting a series of reviews to improve the program integrity of child care and development grant programs.
+As part of its oversight activities, the Office of Inspector General (OIG) is conducting a series of reviews to improve the program integrity of child care and development grant programs.
 This review focuses on the State agency's implementation of the criminal background checks.
+(Appendix D lists related OIG reports on States' implementation of new criminal background check requirements.)
 For this review, we define implementation as the actions taken to establish the requirements, policies, and procedures that will be used to carry out the provisions of the CCDBG Act.
 Future childcare provider audits will test how the States and childcare providers have implemented these criminal background check requirements in their day-to-day operations.